seancope357/LocalN8N/README.md

 # LocalN8N
-Personal custom N8N setup.
+This repo is for storing N8N workflows.